MegaBitmap/UDPBD-for-XEBP/README.md

 If you wish to make any modifications to the windows presentation foundation (WPF) app or console app follow these steps:
 1. Download and install Visual Studio Community with the `.NET desktop development` workload.
 2. Clone this repository.
+3. Run `Sync-App-Source\Debug-Build.ps1` with powershell.
-3. Open the `Sync-App-Source\UDPBD-for-XEB+-GUI.sln` or `Sync-App-Source\UDPBD-for-XEB+-CLI.sln` file with Visual Studio.
+4. Open the `Sync-App-Source\UDPBD-for-XEB+-GUI.sln` or `Sync-App-Source\UDPBD-for-XEB+-CLI.sln` file with Visual Studio.
-4. The command line app requires the `DiscUtils.Iso9660` library from NuGet to be installed.
-5. Click Build -> Build Solution, then copy the files from `Sync-App-Source\Needed-for-Release` and `Sync-App-Source\UDPBD-for-XEB+-CLI\bin\Debug\net8.0` to `Sync-App-Source\UDPBD-for-XEB+-GUI\bin\Debug\net8.0-windows`
-This only needs to be done once.
-6. Now you can test your changes by clicking the green arrow in VS or open `Sync-App-Source\UDPBD-for-XEB+-GUI\bin\Debug\net8.0-windows\UDPBD-for-XEB+-GUI.exe`
+5. Now you can test your changes by clicking the green arrow in VS or open `Sync-App-Source\UDPBD-for-XEB+-GUI\bin\Debug\net8.0-windows\UDPBD-for-XEB+-GUI.exe`

 ## Credits